-Checklist: Starting a Nonprofit Coporation
+Starting a Nonprofit Organization Checklist

-Whether you are hoping to cure cancer, help raise awareness for HIV/AIDS, or simply want to make sure low-income families are provided with basic needs such as food and shelter, forming a nonprofit corporation may be right for you.
+Whether you are hoping to cure cancer, help raise awareness for HIV/AIDS, or simply make sure low-income families are provided with food and shelter, forming a nonprofit organization may be right for you.

 Why Create a Nonprofit?

 - Decide on a business name for your nonprofit corporation.
 Keep in mind that your state may require that your nonprofit corporation's name include an identifying word such as "incorporated," "limited," "corporation," or an abbreviation of such a term.
-(Learn more: Pick a Winning Name for Your Business)

 - Decide where to incorporate your nonprofit.
-(Learn more: Deciding Where to Incorporate)

-- Write your nonprofit corporation's By-Laws.
-(Learn more: Writing Corporate By-Law)
+- Write your nonprofit corporation's bylaws.